StuyPulse/team694.github.io/about/ec/index.md

 ### Vice President of Engineering <small>{{ site.data.ec.vpoe.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.vpoe.photo %} <img src="{{ site.data.ec.vpoe.photo }}" class="ec-photo" alt="Vice President of Engineering"> {% endif %}
 The Vice President of Engineering is considered the second-in-command for the Engineering department.
-They have knowledge of what the Presidents are currently doing and is able to direct the Engineering division in the event of the PoE’s absence.
+They have knowledge of what the Presidents are currently doing and is able to direct the Engineering department in the event of the PoE’s absence.
 The VPoE also has extensive knowledge of each part of the robot as well as basic knowledge of all awards submissions.
 </div>

 ### Vice President of Marketing <small>{{ site.data.ec.vpom.name }}</small>